joffreybesos/d2r-mapview/README.md

 - Go to the discord server if you need further help <https://discord.gg/qEgqyVW3uj>
 - Tested and working on Diablo 2 Resurrected `1.0.67005`

+**Warning: The keyboard and/or mouse hook could not be activated; some parts of the script will not function**:
+This happens with certain antivirus where it will block hotkeys, you may need to 'allow' the script for hotkeys to work.

 If you are having trouble with the map server, refer to troubleshooting steps at [SERVER.md](SERVER.md)

 ## Licence